Table of Contents

 They’re Making Privacy Hard to Achieve

 Try finding the setting in Chrome to truly stop all tracking.
 Go ahead, I’ll wait.
 It’s nearly impossible because the settings are deliberately confusing, buried deep in menus, with misleading labels.
-This isn’t accidental - it’s by design.
+This isn’t accidental - it’s by design to hinder your browser privacy.

 They’re Locking You Into Their Ecosystems